-Case Funding may be Unable to Obtain Key Information about Cases
+Case Funding may be Unable to Obtain Key Information about Cases requires certain information to assess the case.

-Case Funding's need for information about a case during its due diligence review may potentially result in an adverse outcome on the examined case.
-In general, communications between a client and the client's attorney are privileged.
-However, Case Funding requires certain information to assess the case.
 Case Funding keeps such information and communications confidential, but a court may determine that the disclosure of such communications to Case Funding amounts to a waiver by the client of the privilege attached to such information or documents.
 If this were to occur, the defendant may have the right to discover such communications and use them against the plaintiff in the course of the lawsuit.
 Alternatively, the prospect of a waiver of privilege may cause the plaintiff or the plaintiff's attorney to withhold key information about the case from Case Funding in order to preserve the privilege.
 Therefore, the inability of Case Funding to obtain the information it needs to assess the case, or the possibility that privileged information could be discoverable by the defendants and used against the plaintiff, may increase the likelihood of negative outcomes on a loan and/or advance in that case.